Saturday, August 31, 2013

 That brings up another theme of the movie—the inability of people to let go.
 Not only Kundan’s but Bindiya’s.
 I was astounded by her.
 She prays to gau mata for Zoya’s death but still helps Kundan stop Zoya’s marriage.
 She knows that Kundan does not love her at all, but still, she doesn’t let go of him.
 When Kundan comes and tells her that he will marry her, she knows the reason but doesn’t even ask a question.
 Kundan forgot about his own wedding, and he didn’t turn up, yet when she sees Kundan’s news, in the end, she rushes to the hospital with Murari.
 She just could not let go of him, even though he treated her in the worst possible way.
 As if she has no self-respect.
 If Kundan was Raanjhanaa for Zoya, she was as much a Raanjhanaa for him.

 Not only Kundan and Bindiya, but even Zoya was also a deeply flawed character.
 At one point in the film, Bindiya says to Kundan, vitamin humse khao aur aashiqui inse ladao.
 I think that line could also fit perfectly if Kundan said it to Zoya.
 Zoya was manipulative and used Kundan for her own selfish needs and then threw him out, calling him jaahil.
 It is all right that she no longer remembers her childhood infatuation, but then why are you playing with a poor guy’s emotions now?
 Recall the scene when she emotionally blackmails Kundan into helping her, and later on, we see it was the same time she was speaking to Jasjeet, calling him to Benaras.
-She explains to Jasjeet that people are not equal and some people are more privileged, and she kisses him on campus to prove her point.
+She explains to Jasjeet that people are unequal and some people are more privileged, and she kisses him on campus to prove her point.
 Her class bias is very clear from the fact she calls Kundan a cylinder wala.
 But later, she became a supporter of Jasjeet’s party, which supported the ideals of communism.
 As if she had no principles at all.
 She falls in love with Jasjeet, who used to cheat in exams, and also roughed her in front of his friends, but she doesn’t see his faults and calls Kundan jaahil?
-She takes the help of goons to get admitted.
+She gets admitted with the help of goons.
 She was also in some way responsible for Jasjeet’s death, but she puts the blame entirely on Kundan.
 She says, "You are over-romanticizing a situation which needs a much more logical approach."

 Rather she was over-romanticizing by putting her blame on Kundan.
 It is no surprise she agrees to the plot hatched by the CM to get Kundan killed because, just like others, she just could not let go of Jasjeet till now.
 She said, duniya thukegi mujhpe agar pyaar kar liya tujhse.
 Perhaps she also finally decides to let go of both Kundan and Jasjeet as she gives Jasjeet's clothes to Kundan, pushing Kundan and Jasjeet's memories to death.
 Use tayyar nahi kar payi, tujhe toh kar dun, for death?